 Many who label themselves “Christian” don’t realize that the Quran contains more details about the life of Jesus than does the Bible.
-(Apparently the Constantinian editors of the Bible found many of those details counterproductive to their efforts at centralization.)
-And many modern-day Muslims live much closer to the teachings of Jesus that do modern-day folks with the “Christian” label.
+(Apparently, the Constantinian editors of the Bible found many of those details counterproductive to their efforts at centralization.)
+And many modern-day Muslims live much closer to the teachings of Jesus than do modern-day folks with the “Christian” label.
 Muslims have stood strong against usury.
 But even more important are the decentralized, family-based support structures around which much of the Muslim culture is based vs the centralized/coercive social support structures of the west.
 Nevertheless, the beliefs of modern Muslims have become as unhinged from the original teachings of Abraham as have those of the so-called “Christians” and Jews.

 One can easily google to find out that Abraham is considered the father of three major religions: Judaism, Christianity, and Islam.
 Add to that…